sambooo/dropbox-s3/README.md

 A simple utility that uploads Dropbox screenshots to an Amazon S3 bucket.
 Install with `$ go get github.com/sambooo/dropbox-s3`.

+Filenames are reproducably chosen for each image to maintain consistency across multiple devices without an external data-store.

 ## Config

 Export the following in `.env` (or any other filename), replacing keys as appropriate: